pschwyter/embed/README.md

-# Chaperone2
+# Embed
 Version 2 of the Ada embed script.

-Chaperone2 provides the same functionality as Chaperone, but with modern development tools to increase reliability, as well reduce development time.
+Embed provides the same functionality as the original Chaperone, but with modern development tools to increase reliability, as well reduce development time.

 Some of these tools include: